ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Static Type Checking with mypy

-[mypy](http://www.mypy-lang.org/) is a tool for enforcing type safety in Python code - it's an alternative to type declarations remaining as unexecuted documentation.
+**[mypy](http://www.mypy-lang.org/) is a tool for enforcing type safety in Python** - it's an alternative to type declarations remaining as only unexecuted documentation.

-In some parts of the Python world, Python has undergone a transition similar to the Javascript to Typescript transition - type safe Python code is now the standard.
-Running mypy on Python codebases has become a sign of quality and pride for modern Python developers.
+In some parts of the Python world, Python has undergone a transition similar to the Javascript to Typescript transition - **type safe Python code is now the standard**.
+Using mypy is a sign of quality and pride for modern Python developers.

-The code below has an error - we attempt to divide a `str` by `10`:
+The code below has an error - we attempt to divide a string by `10`:

 ```python
 def process(user):